Sildian/CircularSlider-Android/README.md

 	        implementation 'com.github.Sildian:CircularSlider-Android:1.1.0'
 	}

 That's it !
 You can now user the Circular Slider into your project.

-## Use it

-### Sample 1

-Really easy !
-To create a simple sample like the one shown above, just write this code into your layout :
+Just write this code into your layout :

     <com.sildian.apps.circularsliderlibrary.CircularSlider
         android:id="@+id/activity_main_circular_slider_1"